yplog/niminy/README.md

 ## Known Issues

-If the extention is restarted while it is already running, it is not working properly.
+There is not any known issues as we encounter.
 ## Release Notes
 ### 0.0.1